Learning from Consortia

 The programme supports the consortia to learn, adapt and work more effectively to achieve their development outcomes.
 This is focusing on five themes: consortium working, gender, innovation, community engagement and value for money.

-Research is conducted through an iterative process that is designed to help consortia address real challenges and share good practice as their work unfolds.
+Research is conducted through an iterative and participatory process.
+We draw on UK Aid Connect consortia experiences to rethink models and definitions of consortia working, and to support future policy and practice.
 The programme team includes thematic and academic advisers who are working with the consortia throughout, helping to enhance their work while guiding their research and conducting in-depth analysis.

 Resources